Experienced Minnesota Tax Lawyers in Edina and St. Anthony, MN

 If you think you may qualify for an IRS offer in compromise, it would be wise to speak with a qualified tax attorney at Pridgeon & Zoss, PLLC, to discuss your options.

 From offices in Edina and St. Anthony, our tax lawyers advise and represent clients in communities throughout Minnesota and Western Wisconsin.
 If you are facing a significant tax liability of $20,000 or more, contact the firm for a no-cost half-hour initial consultation with Minneapolis attorney for tax penalties at Pridgeon & Zoss, PLLC today.
-Contact us online or by telephone.
-Within the Twin Cities metro area, call 952-835-8320 or 612-455-8948; or call us toll free 866-989-2706if you are located outside of the Twin Cities metro area.
+You can reach us at or 952-835-8320.
 You may also use the convenient email contact form to explain your circumstances and request a consultation.

 Weekday office hours are 9 a.m. to 5 p.m. in our Edina office, and 10:00 a.m. to 4:00 p.m. in our St. Anthony office.
 Evening and weekend appointments may be available by special arrangement.